 5. Myth: Nipple confusion is a huge issue.

 Truth: Check out social media and you’ll be sure to come across a scary tale or two (or ten) about nipple confusion.
-But the truth is a lot more nuanced than those tales would have you believe.
+But the truth is a lot more nuanced than those newborn myths would have you believe.

 The term nipple “preference” is probably more accurate than “confusion” — and it is true that some nursing babies prefer mom’s nipple to an artificial bottle nipple.
 But there are an equal (if not greater) number of babies who have no particular preference and who easily switch between bottle and breast nipple without a problem (and with little confusion).
 In other words, it’s not inevitable that your baby will have a nipple preference or have difficulty switching between breast and bottle.